civol/HDLRuby/README.md

 #### Adding a Signal to Control the Execution of a Software Sequencer.

-In addition to a clock counter signal, it is possible to add a signal that when written one will start the execution of a software sequencer, like it is the case for the hardware implementation.
-For that purpose this signal is to be passed as second argument of the sequencer.
+In addition to a clock counter signal, you can add a signal that, when set to 1, starts the execution of a software sequencer, just like in the hardware implementation.
+To achieve this, pass the signal as second argument of the sequencer.
 For example the following code, starts the execution of the sequencer using signal `start`:

 ```ruby
 [32].inner :clk_count